cespare/playctrl/README.md

 # playctrl

-Playctrl is a combination of a small webserver and a chrome extension to enable you control Google Play (Music) from your desktop.
+Playctrl is a combination of a commandline tool and a chrome extension to enable you control Google Play (Music) from your desktop.

 Playctrl is heavily inspired by [playplay](https://github.com/jsharkey/playplay) but was designed to be easier